-This opinion piece was first published in the Business Daily on Monday December 14th, 2015
+This opinion piece on my startup team was first published in the Business Daily on Monday December 14th, 2015

 I’ve recently begun treating one of my businesses as a start-up – as we need to change direction quickly and re-invigorate our strategic purpose.
 I have always firmly believed that a group of driven, pro-active people will make the difference between good top line results and great bottom line results.
 But it needs to go deeper than that:

 A 15’s rugby (union) team is a disciplined machine that has a single goal for every phase of the game.
 It is always about gaining territory until the goal posts are within kicking reach or the try-line makes somebody suddenly hungry.

 My understanding of the roles in a 15’s team is thus:

 The fly-half is the kicker, expected to be precise and know when the right moment to kick the ball is.
 Everybody trusts him to send the ball in the direction that helps gain territory.
 Every kick is a calculated risk.

 The full-back is the stress-sponge.
 Absorbs pressure when space is available and is trusted to be the last resort when the competition has broken through.
 Also a kicker but takes a higher level of risk when he kicks because there is less precision and either sends it long ways, or into touch, depending on the level of pressure.
 Neither going long or into touch will give any gain unless the rest of the team do their bit, quickly.

 The wingers are the quick thinking, obstacle jumping opportunists.
 They seek territory within narrow spaces and trust their ability to chase the ball down when they kick it into the space only they see.
 Perhaps seen as blind faith sometimes?